 Health Net’s Drug Lists are updated quarterly and available online.

-This update includes information for all Commercial formularies/drugs lists, except as otherwise noted.
+This update includes information for all Commercial formularies/drug lists, except as otherwise noted.

 - The Aon Active Health Exchange Drug List is used by groups/members who sign up under the Aon Hewitt private exchange.

-To view online, go to www.healthnet.com/broker > Select Your State (Oregon or Washington) > Pharmacy Plan Information > View our Drug Lists.
+To view online, go to www.healthnet.com/broker > Select Your State (Oregon or Washington) > Customer & Sales Support > Pharmacy Plan Info > View our Drug Lists.

-You may also view the current PDF here: Broker-Employer Drug List Update April 1, 2017.
+You may also view the current PDF here.

 To use the Drug Lists: